meginwinnipeg/workshops/content/handson/dataphys/content/workshopdataphys.md

 nav_order: 2
 ---

-# From There to Here – Making a meaningful map without a computer
+# From there to here – Making a meaningful map without a computer

 ---
 <kbd><img style="border:12px solid  #fcfcfc" src="img/workshop.PNG"></kbd>